voucherifyio/voucherify-openapi/docs/guides/campaign_recipes/Qualifications.md

 > - Showing a different set of promotions available for a specific customer on the home page
 > - Present the list of available discounts during the customer's checkout

-All of these scenarios requires one API request per attempt.
+All of these scenarios require one API request per attempt.

 > 📘 Audience only
 >